YOU WANT TO LEARN ABOUT TILE

-Importance: The importance of this is that if you ever drop something heavy on the tile and it chips, it's less likely to show.
+Importance: The importance of this is that if someone ever drops something heavy on the tile and it chips, it’s less likely to show.

-Definition: The PEI rating is essentially a measurement of the surface glaze's resistance to abrasion.
-This measurement only applies to glazed tiles.
+Definition: The PEI rating is essentially a measurement of the tile surface glaze’s resistance to abrasion.
+This measurement applies to glazed tiles.

 Importance: It’s important to pay close attention to the PEI class when choosing a tile for a particular application.

 Here are the recommended applications of the different PEI classes: